-I’m doing a series of posts on my recent conversation with BioTime CEO and pioneer of the stem cell field, Dr. Michael West.
+I’m doing a series of posts on my recent conversation with BioTime CEO and pioneer of the stem cell field, Dr. Mike West.

 Today in Part 3, I am focusing on a key, broad flaw that West described as pervasive in the stem cell field.